srch07/GoEuroTest/README.md

 I have implemented caching of API calls using in-memory cache.
 But right now, it doesn't work because after each iteration jar execution shutsdown and needs to be fired again.
+There is no requirement currently, to make program run in loop.